figuerom16/zjax/Readme.md

 ### Specifying the Response-Type

-The default Response-Type is `outer` which means that the element found in the response will be used in its entirety.
+The default response-type is `outer` which means that the element found in the response will be used in its entirety.
 To use only the content found *within* the response element, you can specify the `inner` response type like this:

 ```html
 <button z-swap="/books/123 #books-table|inner->#books-rows|inner">